-My paintings are presented on doors, inspired by a visceral experience I had while contemplating the concept of the "Door of No Return," the representational door that slaves passed through before being sent to the new world.
+My paintings are presented on doors, inspired by a visceral experience I had while contemplating the concept of the "Door of No Return," the representational door that enslaved people passed through before being sent to the new world.
 My esteemed advisor, cerebral celebrated sculptor and father in law, Patrick Vilaire, told me on a trip to Haiti to follow my metaphor and start producing ideas on physical doors.
 I began dumpster diving in and around all five boroughs for discarded doors and turned trash into treasure, not a new idea to many who consistently turn our consumer waste into utilitarian items and even fine art.

 Traditionally one thinks of a door as a restraint or a barrier.
 I have been thinking of them as a gateway, portal, vestibule, or a threshold we must physically and emotionally pass through in order to better comprehend ourselves.

 I have been an artist and educator for over sixteen years traveling and studying regions most affected by the African Diaspora from its origins in West Africa to final destinations in the Americas such as Haiti.
 My most profound learning experience as an artist was serving as a Peace Corps Volunteer in Ghana.
 I taught in the Ghanaian public schools and helped to develop markets for local artisan work.
 The culture of the Ewe people is now woven like kente cloth into my artwork.
 Africa has immensely impacted my work and is a predominant theme.

 Throughout my journey I have passed through many doors and opened my mind to cultures that couldn't be more different from mine.
 Too many people have died, are dying, and will die because of cultural ignorance and misunderstanding.
 Worldwide, we are not so different.
 Regardless of race, language or religion, we are all looking for basically the same peace.
 If technology has made us a "global village"- then it is going to take the entire village to raise this child.